Blendify/blender-manual/trunk/blender_docs/manual/about/writing_style_guide.rst

 Concise
    Computer graphics is an incredibly interesting field, there are many rules, exceptions to the rules and interesting details.
    Expanding into details can add unnecessary content, so keep the text concise and relevant to the topic at hand.
 Maintainable
-   Not to be overlooked, is the ability for a small community to maintain a manual.
+   Keep in mind that Blender has frequent releases, so try to write content that won.t have to be redone the moment some small change is made.
-   When writing, keep in mind that Blender has frequent releases, so try to write content that won't have to be redone the moment some small change is made.
+   This also helps a small documentor community to maintain the manual.

 Content Guidelines